-Ivermectin is an anti-parasite medication, effective against most worms (not tapeworm), mites and some lice including scaly leg mite and northern fowl mite.
+Ivermectin is an anti-parasite medication, effective against most worms (not tapeworm), mites, and lice, including scaly leg mite and northern fowl mite.

-Products licensed under the Small Animal Exemption Scheme are not licensed for use in food producing animals such as chickens and it is for that reason that there is no information relating to the withdrawal period for eggs or meat following use of Ivermectin Drops on poultry.
+Products licensed under the Small Animal Exemption Scheme are not licensed for food-producing animals such as chickens.
+For that reason, there is no official information relating to the withdrawal period for eggs or meat following the use of Ivermectin Drops on poultry.

 Vets prescribing Ivomec Eprinex usually advise 7 days.

-Slaughtering for meat for human consumption: As advised by Vet, depends on the strength of solution.
+Take extra care and advice from your vet; again, it depends on the strength of the solution.
 Vets Prescribing Ivomec Eprinex usually advise 28 days.

-Storage: In original packing below 25ºC and out of reach of children.
+In original packing below 25ºC and out of reach of children.

 The information given here is the opinion of the authors and should not be considered as professional advice.
 Where there is conflicting information, you should always follow the advice of your vet.